What entitlements are available and which ones might I be able to use?

 Children in foster care who are aged 9 months to 4-years-old could also be eligible for the working parent entitlements, provided the foster parent is in paid work outside their fostering role and does not expect their adjusted net income to exceed £100,000.

-There is no minimum income requirement for foster parents, however the local authority who is responsible for the child must confirm it is satisfied that the foster parent’s paid work other than their fostering role is consistent with the child’s care plan.
+There is no minimum income requirement for foster parents, however the local authority responsible for the child must confirm it is satisfied that the foster parent’s paid work other than their fostering role is consistent with the child’s care plan.

 Foster parents cannot use the online Childcare Service application to get free childcare.
 Speak to your social worker and your local council if you want to apply.